rufusclark/Satellite-Propagation-Toolkit/README.md

 Satellite propogation toolkit is a project written in Python to propogate orbitting satellites and other debris based on radar tracking data from CelesTrak.

+The focus of this project is providing information in a form that allows anyone to relate it to there current environment and to try and bring space closer to the ground.
+As such a large part of this project is dedicated to Topocentric analysis and visualisation.

 Satellite Propogatioin Toolkit currently has the following features:

 * Automatic download and caching of data from CelesTrak